r-dbi/odbc/tests/testthat/_snaps/utils.md

     Condition
       Warning:
       i Detected potentially unsafe driver settings:
-      * Please consider revising the `DriverManagerEncoding` field in simba.sparkodbc.ini and setting its value to 'UTF-16'
+      * Please consider revising the `DriverManagerEncoding` field in 'simba.sparkodbc.ini' and setting its value to "UTF-16".

 ---